uw-asa/mariabackup.sh/README.md

 # mariabackup.sh
 Shell script to create full/incremental backups with mariabackup

 This fork has been modified to stream backups to an Azure blob storage container.
+Requires azcopy.

 ## Backup